bitfoot/kano/README.md

 ## License

-Kano Tab Manager Extension is licensed under the ISC license.
+Kano is licensed under the ISC license.
 See LICENSE for more information.

 ## Credits